aeon-technology/docs/content/WishList.md

+Related to the jScript converter.
-1. user adjustable divider between content column (on the left) and the main window
+1. User adjustable divider between the toc column and the main panel.
-2. The focus of content column goes with the main page showing.
+2. Can the focus of toc be synchronized with the main panel content?
-3. At each page, add forward and backward buttons that lead to next or previous page. moves with
+3. Can have forward and backward buttons on each page?
+4. The sub-segment (#...) is not converted to html link.

+5. How to make a PDB manual with the pages/segments converted to bookmarks from MD or from HTML?